Azure/Avere/src/terraform/examples/nfsfilermd/README.md

 This example shows how to use the nfs filer module to deploy Azure Terraform NFS based IaaS NAS Filer using a managed disk.

+The mode `offline_mode` can be set to true to destroy the VM and downgrade the disk to standard to ensure maximum cost savings during when there is no demand.
+Then  set `offline_mode` back to true to create the disk and get it running again.

 ## Deployment Instructions

 To run the example, execute the following instructions.
 This assumes use of Azure Cloud Shell.
 If you are installing into your own environment, you will need to follow the [instructions to setup terraform for the Azure environment](https://docs.microsoft.com/en-us/azure/terraform/terraform-install-configure).